 - Try to get up and walk around more.
 Being more active can help.

-- If you can, take less of the pain relievers your doctor gave you.
+- If you can, take less of the pain medicines your doctor gave you.
 They can make you constipated.

 - You may use stool softeners if your doctor tells you it is okay.

-- Ask your doctor if it is okay to eat foods that contain a lot of fiber or take psyllium (Metamucil).
+- Ask your doctor if it is ok to eat foods that contain a lot of fiber or take psyllium (Metamucil).

 When to Call the Doctor